 Traveller's diarrhea is frequent, loose, or watery bowel movements resulting from eating or drinking contaminated foods or liquids.
-Symptoms may include nausea, vomiting, stomach cramps, bloating and feeling unwell.
-Symptoms can begin suddenly and last 3 to 5 days.
+Symptoms may include nausea, vomiting, stomach cramps, fever or blood in stools.
+Symptoms can begin suddenly and usually last 3 to 4 days.

 The most common cause of traveller’s diarrhea is food or water contaminated with bacteria called enterotoxigenic E. coli (ETEC).
 These bacteria are found in the bowel movements (stool) of infected people.
 People who use the bathroom without properly washing their hands after can pass the bacteria on to others through food preparation or hand-to-mouth contact.
-Untreated water that has become contaminated by sewage or animal manure can also be contaminated when stool is used as fertilizer, or when contaminated water is used to spray vegetables in market stalls.
+Untreated water that has become contaminated by sewage or animal manure can also be a source of disease when it is used for food preparation, drinking, swimming or other activities where it may be swallowed.

 How do I prevent traveller's diarrhea?

-A vaccine is available to help protect against traveller’s diarrhea caused by (ETEC) is available but not routinely recommended unless you are at increased risk of complications from traveller’s diarrhea.
+An oral vaccine to help protect against traveller’s diarrhea caused by (ETEC) is available but not routinely recommended unless you are at increased risk of complications from traveller’s diarrhea.
 The vaccine also protects against cholera.
-For more information on this vaccine, see HealthLinkBC File #41k Traveller’s Diarrhea and Cholera Vaccine.
+For more information, see HealthLinkBC File #41k Traveller’s Diarrhea and Cholera Vaccine.

-The current vaccine only protects against 1 type of bacteria that causes traveller’s diarrhea, so following good personal hygiene (cleaning) practices and being careful about what you eat and drink are the best ways to prevent traveller’s diarrhea.
+The current vaccine only protects against 1 type of bacteria that causes traveller’s diarrhea.
+Following good personal hygiene (cleaning) practices and being careful about what you eat and drink are the best ways to prevent traveller’s diarrhea.

 The following tips can help you stay healthy while travelling.

-- Use bottled or boiled water for brushing teeth.
+- Use bottled or treated water for brushing teeth

-- Drink bottled water, bottled beverages, or drinks made with treated water.
+- Drink bottled or boiled water, bottled beverages, or drinks made with treated water.
 Check that bottled beverages are sealed

 - Wash and peel your own fruits and vegetables with bottled or treated water

 How do I treat water for drinking?